 Which means I could immediately put the baseboards back up and install the quarter round.

 I love the final result!
 I think the dark floors with the dark walls actually makes the room look bigger.

-Have comments or questions about my moody master bedroom makeover?
+Have comments or questions on how to install floating wood floors?
 Tell me in the section below.